 - Our SENCo engages in regular professional development to maintain a current understanding of how children with SEND learn.

 - The senior leadership team regularly analyse pupil data to ensure all pupils are making the expected progress and plan professional development to further improve teaching and learning.

 - The SENCo meets with the Head teacher, teachers and support staff, focusing on the progress and attainment of pupils.

 - The SENCo, Head teacher and Deputy Head observe practice in class to ensure differentiation is effective and that Children with SEN are accessing the curriculum.

 - Provision mapping is a tool we use to see, at a glance, the provision provided for all children and to ensure everybody who needs extra support is targeted.

-- Our SEND Governor, Roger Coveney, is dedicated to ensuring high achievement for all our children with SEN and meets with our SENCo each term to monitor and evaluate how we are ensuring this happens.
+- Our SEND Governor, Helen Hammond, is dedicated to ensuring high achievement for all our children with SEN and meets with our SENCO to monitor and evaluate how we are ensuring this happens.